Priority Export "Family": Agriculture and Agrifoods

 Jean-François Loiseau was appointed unifier for the agrifood sector in December 2018.

-In 2017, the agriculture and agrifood sectors accounted for France’s third highest trade surplus at €5.5 billion.
-With a 5% market share in global trade, France is the sixth-largest global agrifood exporter, behind the United States, the Netherlands, Germany, China and Brazil.
-In terms of value, three-quarters of our exports are processed products (agricultural and agrifood products), while the remaining quarter is from unprocessed agricultural products.
-The surplus is also supported by wines and spirits, dairy products, cereals and meat.
+In 2019, agriculture and agrifood were the sector with France’s third-largest trade surplus, standing at €7.8 billion.
+We currently have a 5% market share in global trade, as the sixth-largest agrifood exporter worldwide, after the United States, the Netherlands, Germany, Brazil and China.
+Three quarters in value of our exports are made up of processed products, while the rest is accounted for by unprocessed agricultural products.
+The trade surplus is driven primarily by wines and spirits, dairy products, cereals and meat.